-Argomuuth frequently discusses his plans with the 2 hobgoblin lieutenants who are present in this room.
-If the hobgoblins are unaware of the PCs' presence, the lieutenants sit at the table and occupy their time playing cards.
+Argomuth frequently discusses his plans with the 2 hobgoblin lieutenants who are present in this room.
+If the hobgoblins are unaware of the characters' presence, the lieutenants sit at the table and occupy their time playing cards.
 Under these circumstances, they are lax to respond to any external threats.
-They barely look up when the door opens and suffer a -2 penalty on their initiative and Perception checks.
+They barely look up when the door opens, surprised at seeing intruders.
 Otherwise, the lieutenants remain sharp and alert.
 They immediately react to the slightest sound and cannot be surprised.
 There is a 15% chance that Argomuuth is also here.
 Argomuuth always retreats through the secret door and into his personal quarters at the first sign of danger.